iancero/outbox/README.md

 <!-- badges: end -->

-Many data analysis outputs need to leave the R ecosystem shortly after they’re created - and usually to a file type that is ubiquitous to both data analysists and non-analysists alike.
+Many data analysis outputs need to leave the R ecosystem shortly after they’re created.
 The goal of this package is thus to provide basic “`outbox`” functionality to the R data analysis workflow.
-This is achieved with a standardized wrapper function (syntactic sugar using existing packages) that behaves the same way across common types of output and file formats.
+This is achieved with a standardized wrapper function - syntactic sugar using existing packages - that behaves the same way across common types of output and file formats.

 ## Installation